 3 .
-Concluding the Conference ☐ summarize the points covered and add these to your files highlight the conclusions and the agreed-upon actions ☐ if needed, set another date for an interview ☐ check that the parents have a clear understanding of what was discussed ☐ end as you began - on a positive note ☐ thank the parents and walk them to the door.
-4. Follow-up if you or a parent have agreed to a specific strategy, program, etc.-it is advisable to send a written summary of what has been agreed to within a week of the conference keep your principal informed of concerns that have been raised keep written notes for future reference.

-Sample Progress Report Interview Format Introduction state purpose of the conference share something positive about the child update on past concerns, if necessary.
-Academic Achievement discuss academic strengths/weaknesses present documentation obtain parental input and reaction to information develop one academic goal in clear parent-friendly language.
-Social Interaction & Behavior discuss social strengths/weaknesses and behaviour present specific examples obtain parent input and reaction Closure develop a behaviour/social goal, if necessary. review goals plan for follow-up close on a positive note.
+Concluding the Conference ummarize the points covered and add these to your files highlight the conclusions and the agreed-upon actions ☐ if needed, set another date for an ir nterview ☐ check that the parents have a clear understanding of what was discussed ☐ end as you began - on a positive no ote ☐ thank the parents and walk them to the door.
+4. Follow-up if you or a parent have agreed to a specific strategy, program, etc.-it is advisable to send a written summary of what has been agreed to within a week of the conference ☐ keep your principal informed of concerns that have been raised ☐ keep written notes for future reference.
+Sa Sample Pro ogress Report Interview Format (F Introduction state purpose of the conference share something positive about the child update on past concerns, if necessary.
+5 Academic Achievement discuss academic strengths/weaknesses present documentation obtain parental input and reaction to information develop one academic goal in clear parent-friendly language.
+4 Social Interaction & Behaviour discuss social strengths/weaknesses and behaviour present specific examples obtain parent input and reaction (F Closure develop a behaviour/social goal, if necessary.